 The Lightweight Cost-Effective Receivers (LICEF) calibration status is updated by long (every 8 weeks) and short (weekly) on-board calibration activities.
-One long calibration was executed during the reporting period on the 3rd of January.
+No long calibrations were executed during this reporting period.

 LICEF PMS gain is derived during the long calibration activity and Figure 9 to Figure 20 show the evolution (V724 algorithm baseline) of the deviations of the PMS gain with respect to its average over time.
 Note that PMS gain depends on the physical temperature of the receivers; PMS calibration is performed at slightly different physical temperature due to calibration time (season effect) and position of the receiver (LICEF) in the instrument (arms and central hub).
 To compare the calibration results the gains and offsets obtained during the calibration are normalised to 21 degrees Celsius temperature by using the receiver PMS gain and offset temperature sensitivity parameter (one value for each LICEF).